paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 # Big Design, Small Design

-<h2> How Structural and Surface Decisions Can Affect Friction — A Docsify-This Case Study </h2>
+<h2> How Structural and Surface Decisions Impact Friction — A Docsify-This Case Study </h2>

 **Follow along • Try it out • Take it with you**